Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ```
 ### Context Retrieval

-Let's say we have on query which is about to now `How we can joiin career center in my university, UM6P?` The first step is to build an embedding vector corresponding to our query as show in the above cell of code
+Let's say we have one query about `how we can join the career center at UM6P`.
+The first step is to build an embedding vector corresponding to our query, as shown in the code cell above.

 ```python
 from llama_index.embeddings.huggingface import HuggingFaceEmbedding